Over the past 40 years, breast cancer treatment has greatly improved due to findings from clinical trials.

 If you decide to join the study, you’ll be asked for your written permission.

-The document you sign is called a consent form and you’ll get a copy.
+The document you sign is called a consent form.
+You will get a copy for your records.
 This form includes the study protocol as well as the potential risks and benefits of the treatment or test.

 Before joining a clinical trial, a research coordinator or nurse will go over the study protocol with you.
 This is part of the informed consent process.
-You may bring a family member or friend with you.
+You may have a family member or friend join you.

 The study protocol describes in detail: